Whitman College: Athletics

 Whitman athletics teams are named the Blues.
 The college holds membership in the NCAA's Northwest Conference (Division III) and fields nine varsity teams each for men and women.
 More than 20 percent of students participate in a varsity sport.
 In addition, 70 percent of the student body participates in intramural and club sports.
 These sports include rugby union, water polo, lacrosse, dodgeball, and nationally renowned cycling and ultimate teams.
 In 2016, the college adopted the new mascot for the school and its athletes of the "Blues", named after the local mountain range.
 Whitman's athletic teams had formerly used the nickname "Missionaries".

 As a junior in 2012–13, basketball player Ben Eisenhardt led the Northwest Conference (NWC) in scoring (442 points), became the first Missionary to be named to the National Association of Basketball Coaches Division 3 All-American Third Team as a junior, and was named NWC Player of the Year.

 The club-sport-level Whitman cycling team has won the DII National Championships for two years, and four times in six years, making them the athletic team at Whitman with the most national championships.
 The women's ultimate team, also a club sports team, finished second to Stanford in Division I play in 2016.

 The football program began in 1892 and ended in March 1977; the last winning season was in 1969.

 Student life

 Of the 1,579 undergraduate students enrolled in Whitman College in the fall of 2019, 55.3% were female and 44.7% male.
 There are over one hundred student activities, many of which focus on student activism and social improvement, such as Whitman Direct Action and Global Medicine.

+Outdoor Program

+Whitman College has an active and well-resourced outdoor activities program.
+This program covers a variety of activities including weekend trips, classes, an indoor rock climbing gym, a rental shop for outdoor supplies, clubs, and competitive teams.
+Whitman students are charged in their student fees to have money available to pay for trips and activities.